 In the 1990s and 2000s the US expanded its imports in non-traditional areas.
 At a time when trade in goods each way amounted to around $10 billion, trade in services between the US and New Zealand amounted to $1.1 billion.
 US customers bought computer, information, personal, cultural and recreational services from New Zealand, and New Zealanders bought computer and information services from the United States.

-Aircraft, vehicles, machinery, medical equipment and pharmaceuticals were among major items that US firms supplied to New Zealand in 2009, and meat and dairy produce accounted for around one-third of US purchases from New Zealand.
+Aircraft, vehicles, machinery, medical equipment and pharmaceuticals were among major items that US firms supplied to New Zealand in the 2000s, while meat and dairy produce accounted for around one-third of US purchases from New Zealand.

 In the early 2000s the US usually accounted for 5–10% of direct investment in New Zealand, and about the same proportion (but about one-fifth in value) of outward investment from New Zealand.

 It was not until a trade agreement was signed in 1922 that Australia took New Zealand items off its general tariff.
-Australia gained duty-free entry to New Zealand for its timber, but New Zealand’s main exports to Australia remained items that were not covered by the agreement – butter and wool.
+Australia gained duty-free entry to New Zealand for its timber, but New Zealand’s main exports to Australia – butter and wool – were not covered by the agreement.

-A mutual interest in the two economies expanding their relations came about in the 1960s, partly against the backdrop of Britain’s shift towards close economic relations with mainland Europe.
-Australia’s manufacturers were keen to export, and New Zealand’s pulp and paper industry wanted free entry into Australia.
+Mutual interest in the two economies expanding their relations strengthened in the 1960s, against the backdrop of Britain’s shift towards close economic relations with mainland Europe.
+Australian manufacturers were keen to export, and New Zealand’s pulp and paper industry wanted free entry to Australia.

 In the early 2000s Australians were far and away the biggest foreign investors in New Zealand, accounting for between a third and half of direct investment.
 Australia also received around half of New Zealand’s much smaller volume of direct investment overseas.
 New Zealand’s biggest banks were Australian-owned, as was one of its two largest supermarket chains, and its largest media company.
 Australia had a large two-way trade in services with New Zealand – it amounted to $1.2 billion in 2002 (compared with $16 billion of two-way merchandise trade), of which the largest items were communications and business services.

 Australia has not been as committed to the creation of a ‘single market’ – including harmonisation of taxation, investment regimes and a single aviation market – as New Zealand.
-For Australia there has been little incentive to invest effort in harmonising with a smaller partner, as New Zealand only accounts for around 5% of Australia’s exports.
-But in 2009 New Zealand and Australia were jointly engaged in negotiating a free-trade agreement with the Association of Southeast Asian Nations (ASEAN).
+For Australia there has been little incentive to invest effort in harmonising with a smaller partner, as New Zealand only buys around 5% of Australia’s exports.

 New Zealand’s economic relationship with Japan loomed large between the 1960s and 1990s.
 As the first substantial economic relationship with a non-Anglo-Saxon country, in which the other country had weight and influence, the relationship was a reminder to New Zealand of its lack of power in the global political economy.